randallalexander/RingBuffer/README.md

 # RingBuffer

 ## Motivation
 I see so many requests for a RingBuffer implementations and folks having to hand roll thier own.
-Apache commons has an implementation but the user has to worry about various excetions being thrown.
-So here is Scala first impementation.
+Apache Commons has a Java implementation but the user has to worry about various exceptions being thrown.
+So this is Scala first impementation.

 ## Goal
-Memory efficient RingBuffer buffer implementation.
+Memory efficient RingBuffer implementation.

 ## Work In Progress
 Until the version is 1.x this should be considered a work in progress.